sbrunk/jena-android/README.md

  * jena-spatial
  * jena-text

+The modified modules are called jena-android-core, jena-android-arq etc.

 ### Managed Dependencies
 If you use a build tool with dependency management such as Gradle, Maven or SBT, you can now just add a dependency to one of the libraries in your Android project.
 E.g. if you use gradle add the following to your build.gradle: